 There is a different Course Challenge Exam that has been developed to correspond with each respective level of a course, taking a Course Challenge Exams is similar to taking a final exam for that class.
-There are Course Challenge Exams available for each of the languages offered in our department: Arabic, Chinese, French, German, Japanese, Latin, Russian, and Spanish.
+There are Course Challenge Exams available for each of the 10 languages offered in our department: Arabic, Chinese, French, German, Italian, Korean, Japanese, Latin, Russian, and Spanish.
 For most languages, there are Challenges Exams available through the 4th course level (Level IV or 2312).
 If you wish to gain credit for more than one level via the Course Challenge Exam method, you will need to take the exams in succession allowing for processing time between each exam.
 If you do not yet have college credit for Level I (1411) or Level II (1412), and your degree requires Level III (2311), then you must begin with Level I.

 You will need to earn an “A” or a “B” on your exam in order to be awarded college-credit for having taken the exam.
 Credit received by way of the Course Challenge is reflected as a letter grade on your academic transcript.
 Please note that that this letter grade will not be calculated into your overall ACC GPA.
 Certain institutions may include this letter grade in their calculations as they evaluate your academic transcript for transfer.
 As a result, the letter grade may positively impact your candidacy as a transfer student in some instances.
 If you plan to transfer to another college or university, you should consult that particular institution for more information about their transcript evaluation policies.